 Russia’s military has declined from 4 million men to 1.1 million, and the vast majority of its equipment consists of holdovers from the Soviet Union.
 During the 1990s, weapons procurement was almost completely halted; indeed, there were frequent reports of Russian soldiers in uniform, begging in the streets.
 Times have changed, and Russia’s military is set to change and modernize.
 The invasion of Georgia shows a Russia that is once again prepared to use military power beyond its borders.
 Budgets are rising, and will rise further.

-The question is whether Russian industry can keep up.
+The question is whether Russia’s industry and political system can keep up…

 Recent requests for over $10 billion in military equipment are beginning to thrust Iraq into the industry spotlight for reasons having to do with its government’s own priorities, and not simply as a stage for other nations’ military efforts.
 Even so, many of the country’s procurement efforts are still managed by outsiders with Iraqi participation, once Iraqis make their equipment decisions.
 It’s al part of diligent efforts to grow a cadre of new Iraqi Ministry of Defence officials, with the experience and training needed to run an accountable organization within a democratic state.
 The British Ministry of Defence offers a snapshot of efforts underway, and the challenges involved.
 Some excerpts: